How to watch bats

 This small, handheld audio recorder is ideal for plugging into your bat detector and recording the bat calls you are hearing.
 Recordings are stored on an SD card and can then be viewed on a computer to analyze further.

-This handy headtorch will keep your hands free when you’re trying to change settings or navigate in the dark.
-The Petzl Tikkina has a bright, clean 250 lumen beam and has a simple, one-button operation.
+This handy rechargeable headtorch will help to keep your hands free when you’re trying to change settings or navigate in the dark.
+The Nebo Mycro has a bright, clean 150 lumen beam with easy-to-use mode and power buttons.

 FSC’s ‘A Guide to British Bats’ is a fold out, laminated guide to help you identify bats through physical appearance and call frequency.

-This practical guide is perfect for learning more about bat detectors and bat species identification.
-It covers topics such as how bats use sound, bat detection methods, analysis software, recording techniques and call analysis.
+This practical guide is perfect for learning more about bat species identification, the equipment used and bat call analysis.

 The Bat Detective: A Field Guide to Bat Detection